alertpotato/PlanesWalker/README.md

 Armours and weapons are not set in stone yet.
 Right now there are 3 types of damage: pierce, slash and blunt.
 Armours have resists against them, weapons have damage values and penetration for each.

-Unit abilities are "Arrow volley" for units with ranged weapons, "Charge" for mounted units etc.
+Unit abilities are "Arrow volley" for units with ranged weapons, "Charge" for mounted units etc. Each ability can change how unit deals and takes damage, also determines behavior on the battlefield.
+Abilities is not some special things for units to do from time to time, its only way they are doing staff.
+Abilities also used to retaliate in combat, so some archers will have shooting abilities that allows to shoot back, some units on the contrary will have good "attacking" and bad "defending" abilities(or none whatsoever).

 Each unit template have weight tables for each parameter, so it can be generated with different quality levels.
 One of the aspirations of the game would be hunt for "perfect" unit.
 For example Knights have lowest squad size, but greater health, cohesion and better equipment sets. it is rare but extremely powerful when they get bonuses to squad size, greatly multiplying squad power.